Joao4569/ocean-basket-restaurant/README.md

 After reading the requirements for the project and the User's goal for the idea that I chose, I started working on flowcharts in order to visualise my idea and the thought processes behind it.
 I came up with four main categories of requirements for the project: functionality required from the application, data needed for the required functionality, a data model which will store the data required and technologies that I would make use of for the construction of the project.

-I did this in order to have some basic structure and goals laid out which I could use as a guideline for the construction of the project and as a checklist which I could use to keep track of my progress as I proceeded with the constsruction of the project.
+I did this in order to have some basic structure and goals laid out which I could use as a guideline for the construction of the project and as a checklist which I could use to keep track of my progress as I proceeded with the construction of the project.

 ![scope](static/images/readme/diagrams/scope.png)

  - Functionality was divided into two categories.
-The first was for functionality that was needed in order to meet the clients requirements as per the User's goal, labeled as "Must have's" in red, and the second was for functionality that I thought may be useful for the business and also logical next steps after meeting the basic requirements of the project, labelled as "Could have's" in green.
+The first was for functionality that was needed in order to meet the clients requirements as per the User's goal, labelled as "Must have's" in red, and the second was for functionality that I thought may be useful for the business and also logical next steps after meeting the basic requirements of the project, labelled as "Could have's" in green.

 ![scope-functionality](static/images/readme/diagrams/scope-functionality.png)